-A Depression Information and Treatment GuideTop Rated Our own guide to depression, featuring a wealth of articles detailing information about this disorder, the symptoms commonly associated with it, and the treatments currently available.
-We offer informative articles, a depression quiz, and a support forum where you can anonymously read and contribute in a caring community.
+A Depression Information and Treatment GuideTop Rated A guide to depression, featuring a wealth of articles detailing information about this disorder, the symptoms commonly associated with it, and the treatments currently available.
+Offers informative articles, a depression quiz, and a support forum where you can anonymously read and contribute in a caring community.

 Depression affects millions of Americans each year, yet many people still do not recognize it as a treatable disorder.
 Depression can be treated with psychotherapy and pharmaceutical medications.
-You can learn more about depression by starting here. http://psychcentral.com/disorders/depression/ -
+Learn more about depression by starting here. http://psychcentral.com/disorders/depression/ -

 All About DepressionTop Rated A comprehensive site about depression, it's causes, diagnosis, treatment, and more.
 This site is newly updated with additional features including a discussion board, newsletter, news and research, online assessments and workshops, and book recommendations. http://www.allaboutdepression.com/ -